-Yes!
-I DO want school officials to share in Application with (Name of Program Sp and Reduced-Price School Meals

-Yes!
-I DO want school officials to share in Application with (Name of Program Sp • and Reduced-Price School Meals

-Yes!
-I DO want school officials to share in Application with (Name of Program Sp • and Reduced-Price School Meals
+- Yes!
+I DO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School). - Yes!
+I DO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School). - Yes!
+I DO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School).

-• checked Yes to any or all of the boxes above for the children listed below.
-Your inform •
+If you checked Yes to any or all of the boxes above, fill out the form below to ensure that your information is shared for the children listed below.
+Your information will be shared only with the programs you checked.

-Child' s Name: School:

-Child' s Name: School:

-Child' s Name: School:

-Child' s Name: School:

-Signat ure of Parent/Guardian: Date:

-Printe 1 Name:

-Addre ss :

-For me ore information, you can call (Name) at (P Phone) or e-mail at (E-Ma nil Address).
+For more information, you can call (Name) at (Phone) or e-mail at (E-Mail Address).

 Return this form to: (Address) by (Date).

-INCOME-ELIGIBILITY GUIDELINES FOR SCHOOL YEAR 2024-2025FOR FREE AND REDUCED-PRICE MEALS
+INCOME-ELIGIBILITY GUIDELINES FOR SCHOOL YEAR 2024 FOR FREE AND REDUCED-PRICE MEALS

 This is the income scale used by to determine eligibility for free meals.

 (School Food Authority)